-Virginia Indian Tribute – A monument planned for Capitol Square
+Virginia Indian Tribute – A monument for Capitol Square Now Complete

 On Saturday, June 24, 2017, the Virginia Indian Commemorative Commission and the Virginia Capitol Foundation hosted the groundbreaking ceremony for the Virginia Indian Tribute.
 This monument, entitled “Mantle”, recognizes the lasting legacy and significance of American Indians in the Commonwealth.